+'''

+Consumer commands

+install Installs the requirements specified in a recipe (conanfile.py or conanfile.

+...

+...

+...

+...

+...

+Config Manages Conan configuration.

-Consumer commands install Installs the requirements specified in a conanfile (.py or .txt). config Manages configuration.
-Edits the conan.conf or installs config files. get Gets a file or list a directory of a given reference or package. info Gets information about the dependency graph of a recipe.
+get Gets a file or list a directory of a given reference or package.

+info Gets information about the dependency graph of a recipe.

+...

+'''